oldsui/CoEdit/README.md

 added support of UNDO/REDO.

-PS:
+TODOs:

+1. Database for different docs.
+Currently only one doc and the doc number is meaningless.

-Not all keys on keyboard have been supported, e.g. 'shift' not supported yet.
+2. Map all the keys.
+E.g. 'shift' is not supported yet.
 However, it's only some tedious mapping work.

+3. Selection transform, copy, paste, etc.